voxel51/fiftyone/docs/source/teams/teams_plugins.rst

-:ref:`Delegated operations <delegated-operations>` are a powerful feature of FiftyOne's plugin framework that allows users to schedule tasks from within the App that are executed on a connected workflow orchestrator like the provided FiftyOne builtin orchestator.
+:ref:`Delegated operations <delegated-operations>` are a powerful feature of FiftyOne's plugin framework that allows users to schedule tasks from within the App that are executed in the background on a connected compute cluster.

 With FiftyOne Teams, your team can
 :ref:`upload and permission <teams-plugins-page>` custom operations that your